centreon/centreon-documentation/versioned_docs/version-22.10/administration/centreon-ha/acceptance-guide.md

 pcs resource clear centreon
 ```

-Do a cleanup to clear errors ans restart ms_mysql resource on @CENTRAL_MASTER_NAME@.
+Do a cleanup to clear errors and restart the ms_mysql resource on @CENTRAL_MASTER_NAME@.

 ```shell
 pcs resource cleanup